bhurwitz33/be487-fall-2023/exercises/02_bash_scripting/02_02-writing-scripts.md

 ## Writing files

 We have been able to do much work with existing files, but what if we want to write our own files?
-We are not going to type in a FASTA file, but we will see as we go through other tutorials; there are many reasons we will want to write a file or edit an existing file.
+We are not going to type in a FASTA file, but we will see as we go through other in-class exercises; there are many reasons we will want to write a file or edit an existing file.

 We will use a text editor called Nano to add text to files.
 We are going to create a file to take notes about what we have been doing with the data files in `/xdisk/bhurwitz/bh_class/your_netid/exercises/data/untrimmed_fastq`.

 Taking notes is good practice when working in bioinformatics.
 We can create a file called a `README.txt` that describes the data files in the directory or documents how the files in that directory were generated.
 As the name suggests, it is a file that others should read to understand the information in that directory.

-Let's change our working directory to `~/dc_workshop/data/untrimmed_fastq` using `cd`, then run `nano` to create a file called `README.txt`:
+Let's change our working directory to `/xdisk/bhurwitz/bh_class/your_netid/exercises/data/untrimmed_fastq` using `cd`, then run `nano` to create a file called `README.txt`:

 ```